 Alternatively, be in the lap of luxury and gaming heaven with your stay at Solaire Resort & Casino (200USD) in Paranaque, Manila 5.5 KM away from Ayala Center.
 The Fairmont, Makati (112USD) and Raffles, Makati (202USD) are also popular options for a luxurious stay in the heart of Makati.

 Jeepneys are a popular mode of transport in Makati connecting various areas in the city centre

-Rent a bicycle rickshaw along with the guide to ride through the interesting locations within the walled city.
-This includes Rizal Shrine, San Augustin Church and Manila Cathedral.
+Rent a bicycle rickshaw along with a guide to ride through the interesting locations within the walled city.
+This includes Rizal Shrine, San Augustin Church, and Manila Cathedral.

 Make your way to San Augustin Church and Museum – a UNESCO world heritage site and Manila’s oldest standing church with a magnificent interior and a museum.
 Its entry fee is PHP 100.
 Don’t miss the beautiful stone building of the Manila Cathedral.

 San Augustin Church is one of the oldest church in the Phillipines was completed on 1607.
 Built during Spanish cononial period this building is declared World Hertiage location by UNESCO.
 The church is home to rich colonial history and arrival of Christianity in The Phillipines..